spinjet/pdopt-code/README.md

 ## Documentation

-Online API documentation with example usage can be found (here)[https://pdopt-code.readthedocs.io/en/latest/].
+Online API documentation with example usage can be found [here](https://pdopt-code.readthedocs.io/en/latest/).

 An outdated PDF document with some explaination of the theory behind PDOPT can be found in the docs folder.
-Additional information can be found in the following paper: ![Application of Probabilistic Set-Based Design Exploration on the Energy Management of a Hybrid-Electric Aircraft
+Additional information can be found in the following paper: [Application of Probabilistic Set-Based Design Exploration on the Energy Management of a Hybrid-Electric Aircraft
 ](https://www.mdpi.com/2226-4310/9/3/147)

 ## Community Guidelines